 On the other side of the news

-What was it like suddenly being the one to be contacting reporters and pitching ideas or stories, or dealing with their requests for interviews or comments?
+What was it like suddenly being the one to be contacting reporters and pitching ideas or stories?

-You are able to pitch a story idea or opportunity that has relevance to a particular media outlet, you know first-hand what will pique interest and how you can make a busy journalist’s life easier with a great story idea, the case study, pictures or interviewee behind it, to offer all the components of a story that is ready to go.
+You are able to pitch a story idea or opportunity that has relevance to a particular media outlet.
+Former reporters have first-hand knowledge about what will pique interest and how to make a busy journalist’s life easier with a great story idea.

 On the other hand, there was nothing more frustrating for me as a journalist than being contacted about a story that had no relevance to my area or title.
-Do your research, find out the best person to speak to and have an appropriate story to pitch.
+Do your research, find out the best person to speak to, time to call, and have an appropriate story to pitch.
 And be polite.
-You can’t go wrong!

-I’m lucky to be in a position now when journalists come to me for stories or case studies or if they need me to comment on a particular topic or story.
+I’m lucky to be in a position now when journalists come to me for stories or case studies.
 The word does get out in the media if there is someone who is helpful, meets deadlines, provides accurate, good copy and is honest.

-Most journalists are driven by a big streak of curiosity and some – particularly in the broadcast world – are said to have impressive egos.
+Most journalists are driven by curiosity and some are said to have impressive egos.
 How do these qualities play in the world of PR?

-I have worked with lots of different journalists, including national broadcasters and celebrities who are exceptionally talented and gifted at their job.
-At the end of the day, if you are able to supply them with the story, compelling case studies and strong interviewees they can do their job and everyone is happy.
+I have worked with lots of different journalists, including national broadcasters and celebrities who are talented and gifted at their job.
+If you are able to supply them with the story and strong interviewees they can do their job and everyone is happy.

-With your diploma in journalism, did the skills you learned at college help you with your PR work?
+With your diploma in journalism, did the skills you learned help you with your PR work?

 Absolutely.
-There is a real craft in being a journalist, not just in the style and way in which you write, and how you construct an article but also in how you interview and source stories.
+There is a real craft in being a journalist.
+It’s not just in the style and way in which you write, but in how you interview and source stories.

 I wish I’d known . . .

-What things do you wish you’d known before going into PR?
+What do you wish you’d known before going into PR?

 Are there any other tips you have for a reporter thinking about going into communications?

-Don’t forget that as well as writing and pitching stories and ideas you need to have strong people skills too.
+Don’t forget that as well as writing and pitching stories and ideas you need, to have strong people skills.
 So much of my job involves meeting and communicating with people.
-As someone who is outgoing and very much a people person I thrive on this element of my work, but I know others find this more challenging.
-You need to be able to interact and develop relationships not just with potential clients, but with their staff, partners, stakeholders and the media, too.
-And prepare to be adaptable and flexible.
+As someone who is outgoing I thrive on this element of my work, but I know others find it challenging.

 PR pro Claire Thorburn